Support the future of conservation

-- £900 will support a student attending IIC’s biennial congress.
+- £720 will fund support grants for students and early career professionals attending IIC’s biennial congress.

-- £5,500 will support a themed issue of Studies available to conservators around the world.
+- £5,500 will cover the costs of a themed issue of Studies in Conservation or promote a number of Open Access articles available to conservators and cultural heriatge professionals around the world.

 Opportunities for conservation around the world